vtunka/kojak/README.md

 The virtual appliance is configured with a static ip address taken from the pool of ip addresses of the "default" network.
 You can access the appliance via ssh at 192.168.122.2.

 Currently Kojak uses SSL certificates as the preffered method of authentication.
+To utilise the client certificate for browser based logins you will need to import.
+The cert is can be accessed from /home/koji/.koji.

 Known Issues
 ============

-This installation ships with a patched version of schema.sql with resolves a number of issues database schmea issues.
+This installation ships with a patched version of schema.sql with resolves a number of database schmea issues.